HamzaChbit/hamzachbit/README.md

 Programmer specialized in **web development** using multiple **tools, frameworks, and libraries** both in the frontend and backend.
 I pay *a lot of attention to detail* to generate the best products.

 ### 💼 **Freelance Project:**
-As part of my freelance work, I am currently developing the **official website for Sindibad Agadir Hotel**.
-If you're looking for a modern, responsive, and functional hotel website, feel free to check it out!
+As part of my freelance work, I have successfully developed the **official website for Sindibad Agadir Hotel**.
+It's a modern, responsive, and fully functional hotel website.
+Feel free to check it out!
 💻 [Visit Sindibad Agadir Hotel Website](https://sindibadagadir.ma)